mohamedsala71996/School_Project/README.md

 - **Form Wizard with Livewire:** Interactive form wizard using Livewire for a smooth user experience.
 - **Real-Time Validation:** Validate forms in real-time to enhance user input accuracy.
 - **File Management:** Upload, download, and delete files from both the database and the server.
-- **Relationships:** Handles one-to-many and many-to-many relationships in the database.
+- **Relationships:** Handles one-to-one, one-to-many and many-to-many  relationships in the database.
 - **Fee Processing and Accounting:** Manages fees and accounting processes within the school.
 - **Indirect Zoom Meeting:** indirect Integration with Zoom for meetings.
 - **Multi Auth and Dashboards:** Multi-authentication system with separate dashboards for admin, teacher, student, and parent.